Simplicity: Effective Slow Motion Instant Replay

 produces; interpolation is not needed or used.
 An important aspect of

-the camera provides (actually 59.94 per second, or 50 in Europe and many
+that the camera provides (actually 59.94 per second, or 50 in Europe

-other regions).
-Systems that use interpolation often only record half
+and many other regions).
+Systems that use interpolation often only

-the pictures from the camera, then further compress and distort using
+record half the pictures from the camera, then further compress and

-Long GOP recording!
-Thatís why they use interpolation, otherwise the
+distort using Long GOP recording!
+Thatís why they use interpolation,

 New upgrades to Sport allow the purchase of